-In this episode of Cognigy Sessions we’ll do an in-depth exploration of applied artificial intelligence and delve deep into Cognigy.AI’s NLU capabilities.
-We’ll show you how exactly Cognigy NLU processes Natural Language Input and handles Slots, Lexicons and Key phrases.
-We’ll explain how to manage Intents at scale and share best practices for creating exceptional end user experiences with minimum development effort.
+In this episode of Cognigy Sessions, we’ll do an in-depth exploration of applied artificial intelligence and delve deep into Cognigy.AI’s NLU capabilities.
+We’ll show you how exactly Cognigy NLU processes Natural Language Input and handles Slots, Lexicons, and Keyphrases.
+We’ll explain how to manage Intents at scale and share best practices for creating exceptional end-user experiences with the minimum development effort.
 Learn how to tackle the toughest use cases with advanced NLU features.

 Join the Cognigy.AI User Community